 Power Grid Hardening - Oppose any attempt by the State to require hardening of the Texas power grid to protect it from EMP/EMC effects IF the costs of such hardening would be passed along to the consumer.
-(This would be an incredibly expensive undertaking and the current "plan" is to have the utility companies pass the cost along through rate increases)
+(This would be an incredibly expensive undertaking and the current "plan" is to have the utility companies pass the cost along through rate increases).

-Smart Cities - Support the legislature in efforts to incentivize and recognize the importance of smart cities and the application of technology solutions through grants, awards, and other means.
+Broadband and Smart Cities - Support the legislature in efforts to incentivize and recognize the importance of broadband, smart cities and the application of technology solutions through grants, awards, and other means.
 Texas should encourage the deployment of and assist whenever possible, cities efforts to modernize.
-The legislature must however recognize that there is no one size fits all solution as cities are ultimately responsible to their citizens desires.
+The legislature in developing a statewide strategy must however recognize that there is no one size fits all solution as cities are ultimately responsible to their citizens desires.
+Additionally, local governments should receive market value for private for profit companies utilization or public property and public right-of-way.